peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimalExtras.md

  least-significant digits shifted out of the mantissa become the most-significant digits instead.

-* <code>ec</code> - A context that specifies the precision of arbitrary-precision numbers.
-If this parameter is null or specifies an unlimited precision, this method has the same behavior as <code>Shift</code> .
+* <code>ec</code> - An arithmetic context to control the precision of arbitrary-precision numbers.
+If this parameter is null or specifies an unlimited precision, this method has the same behavior as <code>
+ Shift</code> .

 **Returns:**